Nictiz/HL7-mappings/hl7_2_ada/mp/9.1.0/ReadMe.txt

-This is a set of xslt's for converting Medicatievoorschrift payload to a relatively simple dataset xml format (based on functional definition of a MP 9 voorschrift transaction).
+This is a set of xslt's for converting MP 9 payload to a relatively simple dataset xml format (based on functional definition of a MP 9 voorschrift transaction).
 It is based on the publication 9.1.0.

 There is no functionality for wrappers, it only converts the payload, since all dataset elements end up in the payload.